Ficoxl/JamsMusicPlayer/README.md

 Jams Music Player
 ===============

 Jams is powerful and elegant music player for Android.
+TESTING!

 Previous Changelogs
 ===============